Families are in crisis this back-to-school season. Your gift today can give them hope and guidance.

 Search

+Should I vote?
 American liberties are based on Christian principles.
-As Christians, we should teach our children to be enthusiastic citizens.
+As Christians, we teach our children to be enthusiastic citizens.

-It was the 1950s, and Money Jewell, as we called our grandma, had been hospitalized.
-My mother said that in those days, the sick were often transported home by ambulance to continue to heal after their hospital stay.
-My grandma happened to be discharged on Election Day and on her way home insisted that the ambulance take her by the polls to vote.
-Money Jewell saw it as part of her Christian duty to be involved in the election process.
-As my mother shared my grandmother’s story, she expounded on the fact that many brave men have died to grant us the privilege to live free, and it’s a blessing to be able to participate in the decisions about who will govern and what laws will be made.
+Money Jewell saw voting as part of her Christian duty to be involved in the election process.
+As my mother shared my grandmother’s story, she expounded on the fact that many brave men died to grant us the privilege to live free.
+It’s a blessing to be able to participate in the decisions about who will govern and what laws will be made.

 My mother was careful to explain that evil seeks to deny both our political freedom on earth and the spiritual freedom we attain through Christ.
 Even as a child, I understood that the freedoms afforded me by my country were mine to both appreciate and protect.

 In 1831, President John Adams wrote in a letter to Thomas Jefferson: “The general principles on which the fathers achieved independence were the general principles of Christianity.”
 Because our rich Christian history has been all but expunged from public-school textbooks, it’s critical that we explain to our children that the liberty we enjoy is a Christian principle.
-We are blessed to live in a country that exists to protect our freedoms.
+We live in a country that exists to protect our freedoms.

 Where to start